gabriellegall/dbt_netsuite/README.md

 ### Incremental load
 As mentioned previously, the client wants to optimize performance as much as possible.
 An incremental load of the transaction data is possible from NetSuite since both transaction_lines and transactions have field called last_modified_date which tracks the date of last update.
-Several challenges are to be noted however :
+Several challenges are to be noted however:
-- The date of last update at the transaction_line level and at the transaction level are sometimes inconsistent : a transaction_line can be updated without the transaction being updated, and vice-versa.
+- The date of last update at the transaction_line level and at the transaction level are sometimes inconsistent: a transaction_line can be updated without the transaction being updated, and vice-versa.
 To solve this challenge, the client agrees to perform DELETE + INSERT operation at a transaction level, based on the maximum date of last update.
 This is a conservative incremental scenario ensuring that all changes are captured.
 - Deleted transaction are physically deleted from NetSuite transaction table (hard delete) and should therefore be deleted from the datawarehouse as well during the incremental update.
 An audit table called 'deleted_records' lists all transactions physically deleted from NetSuite and can be used to perform this operation.
 - Deleted transaction_lines are also physically deleted from NetSuite transaction_line table (hard delete) and should therefore be deleted from the datawarehouse as well during the incremental update.
 Since a deleted transaction_line automatically updates the date of last update at a transaction level, performing a DELETE + INSERT operation at a transaction level will automatically solve this problem.

 # Data architecture design

 ## Layers
-The datawarehouse is structured through several layers in order to ensure (1) performance (2) clarity and (3) modularity :
+The datawarehouse is structured through several layers in order to ensure (1) performance (2) clarity and (3) modularity:
 - **'stg'**: Staging of the raw data.
 Those tables are expected to be **an exact copy of NetSuite data**.
 In the modern data stack, the stg layer is automatically updated using a dedicated tool like Fivetran or Stitch - having native NetSuite connectors.
 - **'prep'**: **Intermediate layer to perform any technical transformation**.
 SQL Server does not support nested CTEs, so intermediate calculations at any step should be materialized as views or tables.
 - **'scd'**: **Historization** of the requirement elements (typically dimensions) using Dbt snapshots